jhawkins11/doc-genie/README.md

 [![Doc Genie Screen Shot 2][product-screenshot-2]](https://doc-genie.netlify.app)

 7. Access your generated docs anytime by clicking the profile icon in the top right corner and selecting "My Docs".

-8. Export docs to markdown or PDF when ready to download.

 Some key features: